 Active surveillance may be recommended if your cancer is still in its early stages and if it is at a low grade where it grows slowly.
 In this way, risks of erectile dysfunction and incontinence associated with this treatment can at least be temporarily avoided.

 Choosing observation depends on a number of factors such as your general health, your age, and your family history.
 If your doctor feels that your death will be caused by a condition other than prostate cancer, he may recommend observation as your preferred choice of treatment.

 This option is also dependent on how aggressive your cancer is.
 Well-differentiated, low-risk cancers are generally less aggressive and develop more slowly.
 Thus, you may be offered active surveillance if:

-- the cancer is low grade with a Gleason score of 6 or less
+- the cancer is low grade with a Gleason score of 6

 - the prostate-specific antigen (PSA) level is less than 10 ng/mL

 - you prefer not to have treatment right away so you can avoid treatment-related side effects and keep the quality of life that you’re used to